Open-Source-Compliance/Sharing-creates-value/README.md

 ### What is needed to do a "good" review:
 1. the component source code
 2. a license analysis tool, were you can review the license decisions like FOSSology.
-A simple license scanner without review capabilities  wont do the job.
+A simple license scanner without review capabilities  won't do the job.
 3. the report to be reviewed
 4. a certain level of know how